GiggleLiu/tutorial-tensornetwork/notes/tnet.typ

  -0.974692  3.06151
  -0.674225  1.40281
 ```

-However, this is not recommended, since the unordered contraction is not optimized in `OMEinsum`.
-A better way to to specify an order for it:
+This approach is *strongly discouraged* because `OMEinsum` uses an unoptimized contraction order that may be exponentially inefficient.
+A better approach explicitly specifies the contraction order using parentheses:

 ```julia
 julia> nested_code = ein"(ab,bc),cd->ad"